SteeleND/CS361P1/README.md

 ## Discussion

-We did did not encounter too many issues during our implementation of the RE class.
+We did not encounter too many issues during our implementation of the RE class.
 Mostly, we just had to figure out how to write a recursive descent parser for the regex.
 Using the provided resources, we were able to develop an initial algorithm that did most of what we wanted.
 From here, we just had